FMG AGM 2023

 Sarah von Dadelszen | Board Chair

-Sarah has spent the last 21 years in a variety of agricultural and energy related governance and leadership roles.
+Sarah has spent the last 22 years in a variety of agricultural and energy related governance and leadership roles.
 These positions have been with organisations that are committed to maintaining strong communities, particularly in the rural sector.
 These include the New Zealand Beef Council, Fonterra Shareholders Council, and New Zealand Young Farmers.
-Currently, Sarah sits on the Ballance Agri-Nutrients Board and Centralines Ltd. Sarah also owns a large farming business with sheep and beef and dairy interests.
+Currently, Sarah sits on the Ballance Agri-Nutrients Board and Centralines Ltd. Sarah also owns farming businesses with sheep and beef, and dairy interests.

 Geoff Copstick